proofgeist/proofkit/cli/template/nextjs/README.md

 While this template is designed to be a minimal starting point, the proofkit CLI will guide you through adding additional features and pages.

-To add new things to your project, simply run `@proofgeist/kit` inside the project directory.
+To add new things to your project, simply run `pnpm proofkit` inside the project directory.